rackerlabs/designate-ruiner/README.md

 -----

-*For now, you will need to go to [designate-carina](https://github.com/rackerlabs/designate-carina) and `docker-compose up` your designate first*
+*For now, you will need to go to [designate-carina](https://github.com/rackerlabs/designate-carina) and `docker-compose up` your designate first.
+You don't actually need to use carina.*

-Provided your designate is running in docker via designate-carina, then you can just do:
+Provided your designate is running in docker via `designate-carina`, then you can just do:

     make all